ParrotXray/CloudStack-4.20.0-Installation-Guide/README.md

 Please change as follows

 - Pod Name: **Pod1**
-- Reserved system gateway: **Please enter your GATEWAY is what you entered in the `Configure Network` step 3**
+- Reserved system gateway: **Please enter your $GATEWAY is what you entered in the `Configure Network` step 3**
-- Reserved system netmask: **Please enter your netmask, which is what you converted in the `Configure Network` step 3**
+- Reserved system netmask: **Please enter your netmask, which is what you converted to $CIDR in step 3 of `Configure Network`**
 - Start/End reserved system IP: **Please enter a network segment for CloudStack to use**

 Then press **"Next"** to continue